Yes. I was bullied for refusing a mammogram!

 So when I went through the intake process with the doctor and my medical history, I explained that I whenever I get a mammogram I always get in the findings that I have “dense breasts”.

-Having dense breasts mean that the radiology tech can’t read what’s going on in the breast on a mammogram.
+Having dense breasts mean that the radiology tech can’t read what’s going on in the breast.
 The next obvious step in that situation is to send the patient for an ultrasound to make sure there is nothing they missed.

-And that’s exactly what I asked the doctor to order instead of wasting time with an exam I knew was not going to show anything.
+And that’s exactly what I asked the doctor to order instead of wasting time with a test I knew was not going to show anything.
+Better yet, the tech would not be able to read it anyway, so why spend the money?

-If you are familiar with this blog, you already know that I like to research everything about medical conditions (it’s part of my job anyway).
+If you are familiar with my blog, you already know that I like to research everything about medical conditions (it’s part of my job anyway).

 I also preach that you should take charge of your treatment and that you should never accept your doctor’s words as the final word on the matter.
 The reason I say this is because a lot of my clients’ medical impairments started with doctor’s mistakes!